Austin is a good cook. He gets creative in ways I would never think of and it’s almost always delicious.

 I like to do a few things before bed that makes the house feel better in the morning.

-- Pick up the living room: Put the blankets in the basket.
+- Pick up the living room: Fold blankets.
 Remotes go on the tv stand.
 I move anything that doesn’t belong in that room to its rightful place.

 - Clean off the kitchen table: We don’t keep much on the kitchen table, so if there’s anything on it, it probably doesn’t belong there.